in2code-de/powermail/Documentation/ForDevelopers/AddFinisherClasses/Index.rst

 """"""""""""

-Let's say you want easily add some own php functions that should should be called after a user submits a form or if you want to override original Finishers from powermail, a Finisher is the best choice.
+Let's say you want easily add some own php functions that should be called after a user submits a form or if you want to override original Finishers from powermail, a Finisher is the best choice.